How (Not) to Upgrade to the Latest Windows 10 Version

 How Not to Upgrade Windows 10

-Not upgrading to the latest version of Windows 10 is a sensible choice.
+Not upgrading to the latest version of Windows 10 remains a sensible choice.
 You’ll maximize your time on a stable installation and avoid bugs.
-Whether you can temporarily delay the Windows 10 Spring Creators Update depends on your Windows edition.
+Whether you can temporarily delay the Windows 10 October 2018 Update depends on your Windows edition.

 Windows 10 Home

 As a Home user, you can temporarily disable Windows Update by setting your internet connection to metered.

 Go to Start > Settings > Network & Internet > Wi-Fi, select the network you’re connected to, and switch the slider under Set as metered connection to On.
 This path now also works for Ethernet connections.
-As soon as you connect to an unmetered Wi-Fi network or a LAN network, Windows Update will start downloading updates again.
+As soon as you connect to an unmetered Wi-Fi or LAN network, Windows Update will start downloading updates again.